Simon Wilkinson: The Great Spavaldos

 Il Pixel Rosso's second show is another immersive and multi-sensory theatrical experience, in which two audience members at a time each takes on the role of a circus acrobat.
-Lyn Gardner described her own experience in the Guardian: 'In this neat little show, with the aid of video goggles, you and a friend become the daredevil brothers who flew high above the ring in perfect harmony but who were surprised by a love that brought them low.
-This mysterious sliver of a show plays cleverly with disorientation to create an immersive experience so visceral that you will swear that you stepped into thin air....Il Pixel Rosso offer a multi-sensory experience that begins when a ringmaster ushers you into the backstage labyrinth of the Roundhouse.
-In a makeshift dressing room, you acquire a new persona and are immediately plunged back in time to an early-20th-century circus.'

 The Great Spavaldos toured internationally, and currently exists in three languages, with the Dutch version co-produced with DeSpill, Belgium.

 Rebels and Rubble

-Rebels and Rubble, is an immersive audio/video tour of BAC building, celebrating 120 years of radical activity there.
+Rebels and Rubble is an immersive audio/video tour of BAC building, celebrating 120 years of radical activity there.

 Le Grand Voyage

 In their fourth work, Le Grand Voyage, four audience members, on stationary bikes, play the part of the Yorkshire team in a surreal version of the Tour de France.
 Pedalling their way towards the finishing line, the Team encounters disparate adversaries, including zombies, burlesque dancers, and dogs on bikes.